Interview with Cheyenne Batista, Ed.D. from Firefly Worldwide, Inc. on Completing her Ed.D. Dissertation from American University

 About Cheyenne Batista, Ed.D.: Cheyenne E. Batista is Founder and CEO of the international education consulting practice Firefly Worldwide, Inc., through which she has worked with numerous education and social impact leaders to develop transformational change strategies, design and improve schools and programs, and support efforts pertinent to antiracism and equity in diverse organizational settings.
 In addition to her work through Firefly Worldwide Inc., Dr. Batista is an Adjunct Professorial Lecturer at American University’s School of Education.

 Prior to starting her own company, Dr. Batista played an instrumental role as the Founding Superintendent and Managing Director for a network of schools in New York City.
-She earned her Doctor of Education in Education Policy and Leadership from American University where her dissertation won the honor of CPED’s Dissertation of the Year Award in 2022.
-Additionally, Dr. Batista holds an Ed.M. in Education Policy and Management from Harvard Graduate School of Education and a Bachelor of Arts in Communication Studies from the University of North Carolina at Chapel Hill.
+She earned her Doctor of Education in Education Policy and Leadership from American University where her dissertation won the honor of CPED’s Dissertation of the Year Award in 2022 as well as the 2023 Outstanding Dissertation Award from the American Education Research Association (AERA) Division A. Additionally, Dr. Batista holds an Ed.M. in Education Policy and Management from Harvard Graduate School of Education and a Bachelor of Arts in Communication Studies from the University of North Carolina at Chapel Hill.

 [OnlineEdDPrograms.com] May we have an overview of your academic background and how it prepared you for your current work as CEO of Firefly Worldwide, Inc.?
 What, in your opinion and in your experience, is the important connection between communication studies and education policy, management, and leadership?